A trilinear approach to square function and local smoothing estimates for the wave operator: Abstract

 \section{Abstract}

-The purpose of this paper is to improve Mockenhaupt's square function estimate and Sogge's local smoothing estimate in $\mathbb R^3$.
-For this we use the trilinear approach of S. Lee and A. Vargas for the cone multiplier and some trilinear estimates obtained from the $l^2$-decoupling theorem and multilinear restriction theorem.
+The purpose of this paper is to improve the known estimates for Mockenhaupt's square function in $\mathbb R^3$ and for Sogge's local smoothing in $\mathbb R^{2+1}$ spacetime.
+For this we use the trilinear approach of S. Lee and A. Vargas for the cone multiplier with some trilinear estimates obtained from the $\ell^2$ decoupling theorem and multilinear restriction theorem.